elissaioskon/react-memory-game/README.md

 ## Features

 - Timer
-- Place cards on random positions every time game starts
+- Cards are placed on random positions every time game starts
+- use of shouldComponentUpdate to optimize re-renders

 ### License